qmk/qmk_firmware/docs/feature_unicode.md

 Supports Unicode up to `0x10FFFF` (all possible code points).
 As with `UNICODEMAP`, you need to maintain a mapping table in your keymap file.
 However, there are no built-in keycodes for this feature — you have to add a keycode or function that calls `qk_ucis_start()`.
 Once this function has been called, you can type the corresponding mnemonic for your character, then hit Space or Enter to complete it, or Esc to cancel.
 If the mnemonic matches an entry in your table, the typed text will automatically be erased and the corresponding Unicode character inserted.

-For instance, you would define a table like this in your keymap file:
+For instance, you could define a table like this in your keymap file:

 ```c
 const qk_ucis_symbol_t ucis_symbol_table[] = UCIS_TABLE(